FederatedTrust: A Solution for Trustworthy Federated Learning: Related Work

 Privacy is the central point of FL since its main objective is to protect data privacy among the federation participants.
 Therefore, it is crucial to preserve and quantify data privacy effectively to trust FL model predictions.
 In this context, several works and techniques can be categorized into three main families: i) encryption-based, ii) perturbation-based, and iii) anonymization-based.
-In the encryption-based category, \cite{dong2020eastfly} designed a privacy-preserving protocol against a semi-honest adversary by combining Ternary Gradients \cite{wen2017terngrad} with secret sharing and homomorphic encryption.
-In addition, the authors of \cite{vfl_entity_encryption} developed a privacy-preserving entity resolution and an additively homomorphic encryption scheme for vertical FL scenarios. \cite{secure_agg} designed the Secure Aggregation aggregator by leveraging secure multiparty computation to perform sums of model parameter updates from individual users’ devices in a secure manner.
-In the perturbation category, the global differential privacy scheme has been widely used in many FL methods.
-In this sense, \cite{dp_health} demonstrated that global differential privacy offered a strong level of privacy when protecting sensitive health data in an FL scenario.
+In the encryption-based category, \cite{dong2020eastfly} designed a privacy-preserving protocol against a semi-honest adversary by combining Ternary Gradients with secret sharing and homomorphic encryption. \cite{secure_agg} designed a secure aggregation by leveraging secure multiparty computation to perform sums of model parameter updates from individual users’ devices\rmvtxt{ in a secure manner}.
+In the perturbation category,\rmvtxt{ the global differential privacy scheme has been widely used in many FL methods.
+In this sense,} \cite{dp_health} demonstrated that global differential privacy offered a strong level of privacy when protecting sensitive health data in an FL scenario.
 In addition, \cite{client_dp} proposed a procedure using differential privacy to ensure that a learned model does not reveal whether a client participated during decentralized training.
 Unlike perturbation-based techniques, anonymization-based techniques can provide privacy defense without compromising data utility.
-In this category, \cite{choudhury2020syntactic} proposed using the k-anonymity scheme at the client level with a global anonymization mapping process to achieve better privacy preservation and model performance than differential privacy-based FL models.
-Finally, to measure privacy in FL, \cite{liu2021quantitative} proposed a novel method to approximate the mutual information between local gradient updates and batched input data during each round of training.
+In this category, to measure privacy in FL, \cite{liu2021quantitative} proposed a novel method to approximate the mutual information between local gradient updates and batched input data during each round of training.